-First, it’s important to understand what a Tibet Travel Permit is…..and what it is not.
-TTP’s are not a “Tibet Visa”.
-There is no “Tibet Visa” When going to Tibet, there is only 1 visa that you need and that is a Chinese Visa (tourist, student, work, business, etc).
+First, it’s important to understand what a Tibet Travel Permit is….and what it is not.
+TTP’s are not a “Tibet Visa.”
+There is no “Tibet Visa” When going to Tibet, there is only one visa that you need, and that is a Chinese Visa (tourist, student, work, business, etc.).
 When entering Tibet from Mainland China, you can apply for a Chinese tourist visa in your home country or at most other Chinese Embassies/Consulates across the globe.
 When entering Tibet from Nepal, you will have to obtain a Group Chinese Visa at the Chinese Embassy in Kathmandu.
-You will not be able to use a Chinese Visa obtained from anywhere else…it must be from the Kathmandu Chinese Embassy.
+You will not be able to use a Chinese Visa obtained from anywhere else.
+It must be from the Kathmandu Chinese Embassy.
 Tibet Travelers will assist you in addition to a Chinese Visa, all foreign Travelers must also have a Tibet Travel Permit in order to enter Tibet.
 TTP’s are issued by the Tibet Tourism Bureau in Lhasa and not by Chinese Embassies/Consulates.
 These permits are valid for the duration of your journey in Tibet.

 Tibet Travel Permit is not placed in your passport (again, TTP’s are not visas).
 Tibet Travel Permit is 2 pieces of paper.
 The first page has listed your itinerary in Tibet, along with your travel dates and the business number of the travel agency you are using.
 The second page has listed your name (as well as the names of anyone traveling with you) as well as your nationality, gender, passport number, profession, and birthdate.